 There have been two meetings of Council (the minimum prescribed by the Articles) during the part year.
 These were held in Perth (in September 1977) and in Melbourne (25th and 26th February 1978).
-A further meeting planned to be held in Adelaide in May 1978 was cancelled because of the basence overseas of the President and others at that time.
+A turther meeting planned to be held in Adelaide in May 1978 was cancelled because of the heid in Adelaide in May 1978 was cancelled because of the subsence overseas of the President and others at that time.
 Urgent business since the February meeting has been conducted by mail.